maggieyng/pregnancy-algorithm/README.md

 An R implementation adapted from the pregnancy episode construction approach described by Moll et al. (2021).

-The algorithm identifies distinct pregnancy episodes from longitudinal pregnancy endpoint records using an outcome hierarchy, minimum spacing requirements, and outcome-specific prenatal windows.
+The algorithm constructs pregnancy episodes from longitudinal real-world healthcare data, such as administrative claims and electronic health records.
+It uses coded pregnancy endpoints, an outcome hierarchy, minimum spacing requirements, and outcome-specific prenatal windows to distinguish clinically plausible pregnancy episodes.

 ## Overview